premieroctet/next-crud/README.md

 # Contributing

 You can run the example project to test your modifications.
 Make sure to run `yarn watch` in the root folder.

+# Sponsors

+This project is being developed by [Premier Octet](https://www.premieroctet.com), a Web and mobile agency specializing in React and React Native developments.